JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ## Conclusion

 In this blog, we have learned about the control flow in Go language.
-We have learned about the branching statements, and looping statements.
+We have learned about the branching statements and looping statements.
 We have also learned about the `break`, `continue`, `defer`, `panic`, and `recover` statements.
-In the next blog, we will learn about the functions, Arrays, Strings, Structures in Go language. *Keep learning and keep practicing*. **Stay tuned!!!**.
+In the next blog, we will learn about the functions, Arrays, Strings, and Structures in the Go language. *Keep learning and keep practicing*. **Stay tuned!!!**.

 ## References